Stuycs-K/lab11-stuyrim-4-chenv-carvalloe/README.md

 :white_check_mark: Player fields work as intended, and death occur once HP <= 0

-:white_check_mark: Program ends when the user choosed to quit, or all enemies is defeated, or the entire party is defeated.
+:white_check_mark: Program ends when the user choosed to quit, or party/enemies is/are defeated

 :white_check_mark: Displaying the results of the attack/special/support inside frame borders